pharmpy/pharmpy/docs/contribute.rst

 ==========

 We encourage your contribution to the Pharmpy project!
-Anything from plugins for new model types to reporting bugs as GitHub issues, any contribution is appreciated.
+Anything from plugins for new model types to reporting bugs as GitHub issues (to Pharmpy `here <https://github.com/pharmpy/pharmpy/issues>`_ and to pharmr `here <https://github.com/pharmpy/pharmr/issues>`_), any contribution is appreciated.
 See also :ref:`projects` for project suggestions.
 These can be suitable for students or interns.
 Our community aspires to treat everyone equally and to value all contributions.
 We have a :doc:`Code of Conduct <code_of_conduct>` to foster an open and welcoming environment.

 Set up the development environment
 ##################################